Mengjiang: History

 In 1936, the Inner Mongolian Army was armed with Mauser rifles and they had 200 machine guns: mostly the Czechoslovak ZB-26 and a few Swiss Sig.
 Model 1930 submachine gun for Teh Wang's 1,000 bodyguard troops.
 They had 70 artillery pieces, mostly mortars and a few captured Chinese mountain and field guns of a variety of types (making ammo and spare parts a problem).
 The few tanks and armored cars were captured Chinese vehicles crewed by Japanese.

 After the Suiyuan Campaign, the Mengjiang National Army was rebuilt from the defeated remnants of the Inner Mongolian Army, the new eight Mongol cavalry Divisions were 1,500 men strong, in three regiments of 500 men.
 Each regiment were to have three Saber companies and a machine gun company of 120 men.
 However these divisions actually ranged in size from 1,000 men to 2,000 men (8th Division).

 In 1939, the ethnic Chinese troops in the Mongol Divisions were brigaded together in the 1st, 2nd and 3rd Divisions and turned into the 1st, 2nd and 3rd Ch'ing An Tui Brigades of the "Mongolian Pacification Force" and used against various guerrilla groups.

 In 1943, the Mongol 4th and 5th Divisions were combined to form a new 8th Division and the old 7th and 8th Divisions formed the new 9th Division.
-Strength of the army was between 4,000–10,000 men, all cavalry at this time and had little heavy equipment.
+Strength of the army was between 4,000 and 10,000 men, all cavalry at this time and had little heavy equipment.

 The Mengjiang state also had 5 Defense Divisions in 1943, made up of local militia and other security forces, nominally of three regiments.
 Apparently only one of these regiments in each division was capable of operations.
 In 1944, the Japanese reorganized them along with the Chahar garrisons into four Divisions of 2,000 men each.

 At the end of the war, a total of six divisions (two Cavalry and four Infantry), three Independent Ch'ing An Tui Brigades and a "Pao An Tui" Security Force Regiment made up the Army.

 The sole secondary language which could be taught in schools was Japanese while students were forced to pay respect to the Emperor of Japan and Shinto.
 The government and army of Mengjiang were complete puppets of the Japanese.